- Justice Services

 - Community Service

-The Community Service Office is currently closed to the public due to COVID-19.
+Most business can be conducted remotely.
 If you have been ordered to complete useful public service, call 303-271-6575 for instructions for getting started.
 A case manager will communicate with you by phone or email to explain the process.

 Community Service Plus

 The Community Service Plus program connects offenders with unique, non-traditional opportunities to fulfill their community service hours, engaging in meaningful work or education that benefits them and their community.
 The program consists of a network of educational and community projects focused on the offenders’ personal development and contribution to their community.
 Examples include: Responsible Fatherhood Program, parenting classes, General Educational Development (GED) coursework, career building, resumé writing and interview practice, conflict resolution, community gardens and beautification, verbal de-escalation, volunteering at food banks or shelters and constructive or artistic independent projects.